qmk/qmk_firmware/docs/feature_auto_shift.md

 # Auto Shift: Why do we need a shift key?

 Tap a key and you get its character.
 Tap a key, but hold it *slightly* longer and you get its shifted state.
 Viola!
-No shift key needeed!
+No shift key needed!

 ## Why Auto Shift?

 Many people suffer from various forms of RSI.
-A common cause is stretching your fingers repeitively long distances.
+A common cause is stretching your fingers repetitively long distances.
 For us on the keyboard, the pinky does that all too often when reaching for the shift key.
-Auto Shift looks to aliviate that problem.
+Auto Shift looks to alleviate that problem.

 ## How does it work?

 When you tap a key, it stays depressed for a short period of time before it is then released.
-This depressed time is a different length everyone.
+This depressed time is a different length for everyone.
 Auto Shift defines a constant `AUTO_SHIFT_TIMEOUT` which is typically set to twice your normal pressed state time.
 When you press a key, a timer starts and then stops when you release the key.
-If the time depressed is greater than or equal to the `AUTO_SHIFT_TIMEOUT` then a shifted version of the key is emitted.
+If the time depressed is greater than or equal to the `AUTO_SHIFT_TIMEOUT`, then a shifted version of the key is emitted.
 If the time is less than the `AUTO_SHIFT_TIMEOUT` time, then the normal state is emitted.

 ## Are there limitations to Auto Shift?